JuliaGNI/GeometricMachineLearning.jl/docs/src/layers/attention_layer.md

 \mathrm{softmax}(C) = [\mathrm{softmax}(c_{\bullet{}1}), \ldots, \mathrm{softmax}(c_{\bullet{}T})].
 ```

-The output of a softmax is a *probability vector* (also called *stochastic vector*) and the matrix ``[p^{(1)}, \ldots, p^{(T)}]``, where each column is a probability vector, is sometimes referred to as a *stochastic matrix* (see [jacobs1992discrete](@cite)).
-This attention mechanism finds application in *transformer neural networks*.
+The output of a softmax is a *probability vector* (also called *stochastic vector*) and the matrix ``P = [p^{(1)}, \ldots, p^{(T)}]``, where each column is a probability vector, is sometimes referred to as a *stochastic matrix* (see [jacobs1992discrete](@cite)).
+This attention mechanism finds application in *transformer neural networks* [vaswani2017attention](@cite).
 The problem with this matrix from a geometric point of view is that all the columns are independent of each other and the nonlinear transformation could in theory produce a stochastic matrix for which all columns are identical and thus lead to a loss of information.
+So the softmax activation function is inherently non-geometric.

-Besides the traditional attention mechanism `GeometricMachineLearning` hence also has a volume-preserving transformation that fulfills a similar role.
+Besides the traditional attention mechanism `GeometricMachineLearning` therefore also has a volume-preserving transformation that fulfills a similar role.
 There are two approaches implemented to realize similar transformations.
-Both of them however utilize the *Cayley transform* to produce orthonormal matrices ``\sigma(C)`` instead of stochastic matrices.
+Both of them however utilize the *Cayley transform* to produce orthogonal matrices ``\sigma(C)`` instead of stochastic matrices.
+For an orthogonal matrix ``\Sigma`` we have ``\Sigma^T\Sigma = \mathbb{I}``, so all the columns are linearly independent which is not necessarily true for a stochastic matrix ``P``.
+The following explains how this new activation function is implemented.

 ### The Cayley transform